Xanthan Gum Substitutes: Here’s Everything You Need To Know

 You’ve probably wondered, “What can you use instead of xanthan gum in gluten-free baking?”.
 I know how it feels.
 You are so excited about baking only to realize that you don’t have any xanthan gum!

 Well, don’t fret.
-There are actually eight different ingredients that work in a similar way to Xanthan gum.
+Eight different ingredients work in a similar way to Xanthan gum.

 Every recipe is different – and not all substitutions will work 100%, but this is a list of suggestions of ingredients that you can test if you do not have xanthan gum on hand.